 Health care provider or provider.
-As used in this guide, "health care provider" or "provider" includes health care professionals (including doctors, physicians' assistants, and physical therapists) and hospitals.
+As used in this guide, "health care provider" or "provider" includes doctors, hospitals, and others who provide health care services.

 HIPAA Privacy Rule.
 A set of legal rules written by the United States Department of Health and Human Services under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 These rules set national standards that give patients the right to see, copy, and amend their own health information.
 They also set standards protecting the privacy of health information.
 The HIPAA Privacy Rule does not apply to everyone who keeps health information about you.
 Only health care providers (such as doctors and hospitals), health plans (such as health insurers and Medicare) and health care clearinghouses (organizations that put health information into or out of an electronic format) have to follow the HIPAA Privacy Rule.
 Other people (such as employers) generally do not have to follow the HIPAA Privacy Rule.